jochenvdv/youdontneedservers.com/content/technology/saas/_index.md

 ---
 title: Software as a Service (SaaS)
 draft: false
+entry: false
 type: techcategory
 layout: single
-description: High level externally hosted services often licensed on a subscription basis
+description: Fully featured externally hosted services that are often licensed on a subscription basis
 ---